LemonsFramework/docs/formats/Lemons Asset Archive.md

 compression is handled by zlib, using the "best speed" option

 ### encryption
+archive encryption is provided by 2048-bit rsa, and file encryption is provided by 256-bit aes.

-encryption is provided by rsa. the encryption key for the archive is unique for every build of the archive, unless a static key pair is specified.
+the encryption key for the archives and files is unique for every build of the archive, unless a static key pair is specified.

 ## file structure